 TIP: Skip the boat tours to see the cliffs offered from the resort towns.
-They are overpriced, super crowded and you don’t come close to the cliffs at all (due to the marine protection of the national park).
+They are overpriced, and super crowded and you don’t come close to the cliffs at all (due to the marine protection of the national park).

 Hiking in Jasmund National Park

 There are several routes for hiking in the park.
 Our suggestion is an 11,4 km, 3-4h easy hike along the beach and through the forest above.
 Be prepared for spectacular nature and stunning views.
 This route is one of the most beautiful hike routes through the national park.

 The starting point is at the end of Weddingstrasse in Sassnitz.
 You can park your bike or car here.
 Follow the trail marked with a blue line on a white background.
 This trail runs in the forest and along the cliffs, above the beach.
 You will come to some stairs leading down to the beach.
 Later you take another stair back up again, where you continue along the trail.
 In total there are 3-4 stairs between the beach and the hills above.
 Sometimes you are hiking through the lush, green forest, and other times you are closer to the edge.
 Remember to stop to enjoy the view as nature really is putting up a show here.